AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-37/acsd-52143-custom-options-are-removed-after-product-import.md

 ## Issue

-The custom options are removed after the product import
+The custom options are removed after the product import.

 <u>Steps to reproduce</u>: